open-zigbee/zigbee-bridge/docs/API.md

 ## Major Classes

-This module provides you with **ZShepherd** and **Endpoint** classes.
+This module provides you with **Bridge** and **Endpoint** classes.

-* **ZBridge** class brings you a ZigBee Server with network managing facilities, i.e., start/stop the Server, permit device joining, find a joined endpoint.
+* **Bridge** class brings you a ZigBee Server with network managing facilities, i.e., start/stop the Server, permit device joining, find a joined endpoint.
 This document uses `bridge` to denote the instance of this class.

 * **Endpoint** is the class for creating a software endpoint to represent the remote or local endpoint at server-side.
 This document uses `ep` to denote the instance of this class.
 You can invoke methods on an `ep` to operate the endpoint.